These are my must-have blogging tools that I’ve used for the past year on my blog. Make sure to set your blog up for success using these resources!

 Where to create social media images & edit photos

-Pinterest with Ell: Do you hear others talk about how much they love Pinterest but you’re sitting there baffled?
-This Pinterest course can help you!!!
+Pinterest with Ell: Are you interested in using Pinterest to drive traffic to your blog but you’re confused about where to start?
+Are you unsure how to make quality pins that convert to clicks?
+Do you hear others talk about how much they love Pinterest but you’re sitting there baffled?
+Then you need to take this course!
 It is one of the most beneficial investments I’ve made in my blogging journey so far, because it helped me unlock the secrets of Pinterest early on.
-Most of my blog’s traffic comes from Pinterest!
-And it is literally THE most affordable Pinterest course I have ever seen, priced at JUST $32!

 Building an email list for your blog

-I recommend starting an email list as soon as you can/feel comfortable with it, so that you can share content directly with your readers who want to stay connected with you!
+I recommend starting an email list as soon as you can, so that you can share content directly with your readers who want to stay connected with you!

 Mailchimp: I currently use Mailchimp for my email newsletter.
 It is free for up to 2,000 subscribers.
 Once you hit 2,000 subscribers, the price changes to $30/mo and then increases by $5/mo for every 100 subscribers after 2,000.